humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 ## **Strategy**

-* **My idea**: The idea born originally when a saw my wife making a bracelet, she need to memorize every single pattern and repeated couples of times to make the bracelet looks like a simple geometrical form, In that momment I thought why not, traslate all that conplexitie to a game, an this was the trigger to make this idea real.
+* **My idea**: The original idea was born when I watched my wife create real bracelets, to This she needed to memorize each pattern and repeat them several times so that The bracelet looks with a certain geometric shape, at that moment I thought Why not transfer that complexity into a game.
+That was the trigger to make this Idea real.

-* **Make an impact in the first visit**: The first page have to be a colorful and shocking to make the first visit a pleasurable but at the same time funny moment, for this reason the first page have to be a mix between the bracelet world and the most desired price of a attlete, a gold belt.
+* **Make an impact in the first visit**: The main page had to be colorful and imposing to make the first sight enjoyable and at the same time intriguingly fun.
+For this reason, the first page would have a mix between the bracelet and an athlete's jackpot, a golden belt.

-* **My Goal**: The goal is give a player a good time, a challenge at the same time, and with this two things make the player stick in to the game traying to break all records
+* **My Goal**: The objective is to give the player a good time and a challenge.
+With these two elements draw the attention of the player to break the scores.

-* **User Goals**: This goals will sound really similar to my goals, but because we share the love of games, the user goal its find a game to have a nice momment and enjoy that small free time having a memory challenge.
+* **User Goals**: These goals sound like my own goals, not only because we would share a love for games but also to find a unique moment and enjoy that little free time with a memory game.

 -----------------------------

 ## **Scope**

 * **The principal feactures of the proyect:**
-    * The posibility to save records in the local storage.
+    * The possibility to save records in the local storage.
-    * Save the Name of the user how play the game to.
+    * Save the Name of the user who play the game.
-    * The maximum level reached by all the users how play the game.
+    * The maximum level reached by all the users who play the game.
-    * the posibility to see this records by order.
+    * The possibility to see these records by order.
-    * Have a 3 main areas, but the game inself be smooth, without any reaload timme.
+    * Have 3 main areas, but the game itself be smooth, without any reload time.
-    * Plenty ammount of jewels to make every level in the game unique.
+    * Plenty number of jewels to make every level in the game unique.
-* **Full Mobile Game**
+* **Full Mobile Game:**
-    * The game have to be full responsive prioritazing mobile devices.
+    * The game must be full responsive prioritizing mobile devices.
-    * Adapt the layout with the mayority of the screen resolutions.
+    * Adapt the layout with most of the screen resolutions.
-* **Desire Future Feactures**
+* **The principal features of the project:**
     * Online gameplay between two players.
     * Time limit in single player and multiplayer game.
     * A international database with all players records.